silvacms/documentation/source/silva/buildout.rst

    *Buildout*
      Buildout is a tool used to automate software deployment.
-Installing and upgrading Silva using buildout can greatly reduce the chances of errors.
-You can find lot of information on the official site http://www.buildout.org.
+Installing and upgrading Silva using buildout will greatly reduce the chance of errors.
+You can find lots of information on the official site http://www.buildout.org/.

 Requirements